Using Histograms in Photography

 About the Author:

-With years of professional experience Christian Grattan will show you the tips and tricks you need to get shooting now, and have a blast doing it.
-Learning How To Take Pictures can be fun, easy and fast.
-With credits including Vogue, WWD, New York and InStyle magazines, as well as Jean-Paul Gaultier and Vera Wang, Christian knows what his way around a camera.
+Christian Grattan is a corporate event photographer with over 15 years of experience in New York.
+With credits including Vogue, WWD, New York and InStyle magazines, as well as Jean-Paul Gaultier and Vera Wang, Christian knows his way around a camera.

-“Check your histogram early and often, only you can provide detail loss in the shadows and the highlights”
+“Check your histogram early and often.
+Only you can prevent detail loss in the shadows and the highlights.”

 What about the height of the mountain?
 In your histogram?